insanepenguin/EPB-site/index.md

                   <span class="tm-title-small">May 2019 - Aug 2019</span>
                 </h3>
                 <p class="mb-0">
-                  •	Constructed a system that allowed for alerting lab staff to conditions of an experiment.\
+                  •	Constructed a system that allowed for alerting lab staff to conditions of an experiment.<br>
-                  •	Using Apache NIFI and MiniFi to do the data collection and sorting.\
+                  •	Using Apache NIFI and MiniFi to do the data collection and sorting.<br>
                   •	This system notified staff when an experiment failed allowing them to reset without needing to wait till the end of a cycle cutting downtime buy 1-4 hours.
                 </p>